NTTLimitedRD/CheckmarxReports/README.md

 Note:

  1. There is limited control over the report generated.
 This tool is not meant to provide a broad reporting solution, merely a quick way to get data out of Checkmarx that the UI does not provide.
 Use the CSV output to get data easily manipulated, such as in a spreadsheet.
  1. The application assumes the Checkmarx server is accessible via HTTPS.
-After all, we are all security professionals and avoid using HTTP, dont' we?
+After all, we are all security professionals and avoid using HTTP, don't we?
  1. While the architecture supports multiple reports, only one report ("not false positives") is included at this time.
  1. It has only been tested against Checkmarx v8.0.